Barbana, Italy

 Barbana is a small island located at the northern end of the Grado Lagoon, near Trieste in north-east Italy.
 It is the site of the Santuario di Barbana, an ancient Marian shrine, whose origins date back to 582 when Elia, the Patriarch of Aquileia, built a church near the hut of a hermit from Treviso named Barbanus.
-The island, which can be easily reached by ferry from nearby Grado, is populated by a small community of Franciscan friars.
+The island, which can be easily reached by ferry from nearby Grado, is populated by community of Benedictine friars.

 History of the shrine

 The foundation of the shrine originates from an image of the Virgin Mary carried in by the sea and found at the foot of an elm after a fierce storm.
 At that time the site was part of the mainland; the Grado Lagoon was formed between the 5th and 7th centuries.